Louis-CharlesBiron/canvasDotEffect/readme.md

 ###### repeatedTimeout(iterationCount, callback, delay=5)

 ## [FPSCounter](#table-of-contents)
-The FPSCounter class allows to get the live frame per seconds value of a running loop.
+The FPSCounter class allows to get the live frame per second value of a running loop.

 #### Example use: